 Commissioning and Acceptance testing may not necessarily follow a strict sequential order (as a part of the system may require successful acceptance to initiate commissioning and vice versa).
 The Contractor shall develop the phase according to its own expertise and shall at least include the following activities:

 Stand-alone commissioning of the QPLANT, integrated commissioning with controls, Non-Conformity handling and preparing/ submitting the Commissioning File (Error!
-Reference source not found.DD# 6) for review and approval by SCK CEN.
+Reference source not found.) for review and approval by SCK CEN.

 Execution/ reporting of SAT and preparing/ submitting the Acceptance Test File (Error!
-Reference source not found.DD#7) for review and approval by SCK CEN.
+Reference source not found.) for review and approval by SCK CEN.

 Project closure and submission of the Final Report (Error!
-Reference source not found.DD#8) for review and approval by SCK CEN.
+Reference source not found.) for review and approval by SCK CEN.

 Preliminary Schedule